f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_network_layer.rst

     !
     appliance-1#

-To make any changes you will need to enter config mode and then enter the interface to make changes.
+To make any changes you will need to enter **config** mode and then enter the interface config mode to make changes.
 The example below is adding an 802.1Q tagged VLAN 500 to interface 6.0.
 Be sure to commit any changes as they don’t take effect until the commit is issued.

 .. code-block:: bash